 The Uber driver reviews I’ve read talk a lot about the flexibility.
 Drivers love being able to earn money on their own time.
 You don’t have to make a major commitment, like starting your own business, or dedicate a ton of time in the beginning to learning how things work.

-4. It’s easy to start driving for Uber
+4. It’s easy to start driving with Uber

-Here’s another positive of working for Uber: it’s really, really easy to sign up and start driving.
+Here’s another positive of driving with Uber: it’s really, really easy to sign up and start driving.